sunknighteric/EPVME-Dataset/README.md

 # EPVME-Dataset
 The five zip packages are all the malicious samples, totaling 37,283 EML files.
+This dataset is for research purpose.

 ## Dataset Description
 Here are reference links of other open-source datasets we used in our work.